redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 - `settings.json`
 - `initializationOptions.json`

-You can also manually add a `README.md` file to the folder to provide instructions for the language server.
+A `README.md` file to each of the language server folders to provide instructions for the corresponding language server.